ppaternostro/angular-example/README.md

 ![Create Post Dialog](https://github.com/user-attachments/assets/d12b8b79-37c8-49f9-ab4c-c8311c724d36)

 Since creating a new post is faked by the JSON Placeholder API, creating multiple posts produces the same post id for each newly created post.
 This isn't representative of an actual API call.

-Editing and saving a newly created post will generate an **HTTP 404 NOT FOUND** error which is expected since **creates** are not presisted server side as perviously mentioned.
+Another issue uncovered with the newly created posts occurs when editing the editable column (**Title** and **Body**) values.
+Editing those column values produces a _500 Internal Server Error_ response code when calling the PUT API.
+This issue was not listed in the JSON Placeholder API's [known issues](https://github.com/typicode/jsonplaceholder/issues) but I was able to reproduce the error when using [Postman](https://www.postman.com/) to execute the PUT API with a post id value of _101_ or greater.
+The below stack trace was produced in the Postman console window.

+> TypeError: Cannot read properties of undefined (reading 'id')
+> at update (/app/node_modules/json-server/lib/server/router/plural.js:262:24)
+> at Layer.handle [as handle_request] (/app/node_modules/express/lib/router/layer.js:95:5)
+> at next (/app/node_modules/express/lib/router/route.js:137:13)
+> at next (/app/node_modules/express/lib/router/route.js:131:14)
+> at Route.dispatch (/app/node_modules/express/lib/router/route.js:112:3)
+> at Layer.handle [as handle_request] (/app/node_modules/express/lib/router/layer.js:95:5)
+> at /app/node_modules/express/lib/router/index.js:281:22
+> at param (/app/node_modules/express/lib/router/index.js:354:14)
+> at param (/app/node_modules/express/lib/router/index.js:365:14)
+> at Function.process_params (/app/node_modules/express/lib/router/index.js:410:3)

+Despite the issues stemming from using the free, fake JSON Placeholder API, this application is illustrative of using Angular as your web UI.

 ## Building